 Finally!
 A bounded surface shape that resembles my dress form, without strange bulges or twists!
 I didn't manage to create the shoulder/armhole as part of this surface, however.

-After a lot of hard work, I managed to create the 3D model seen at left using the Boundary Surface and Lofted Surface tools in SolidWorks.
+After a lot of self-directed work, I managed to create the 3D model seen at left using the Boundary Surface and Lofted Surface tools in SolidWorks.
 The model shown is composed of 8 separate "shells", which I will later move relative to one another using the mating function in the assembly.

 I am not entirely satisfied with the model yet (particularly in that I was unable to model the armholes as part of one continuous boundary surface), but it's a great start and I've already learned a ton about the more complex SolidWorks functions from this exercise alone.